walterfreeman/music/syllabus.md

 * Midterm exam: 20 points.
 * Final exam: 20 points

-Your score will be converted to a percentage and your final grade will be determined from your score by a method to be decided on the first day of class.
+Your score will be converted to a percentage and your final letter grade will be determined from your score by a method that we will vote on during the first day of class.
 (This document will be updated once you determine this!)

 ---